The algebraic degree of sparse polynomial optimization: Homogeneous equations for critical points

-\begin{remark} In the following we are often in the situation that $f$ is a global section of a torus invariant line bundle $\OO_X(D)$ on $X$.
+\begin{remark} In the following, we are often in the situation where $f$ is a global section of a torus invariant line bundle $\OO_X(D)$ on $X$.
 Now $\widetilde{f}$ denotes an element of $S \subseteq S_\EE$.
-At the same time $f$ can be seen as a section of the bundle $\pi^*\OO_X(D)$ on $\P(\EE)$.
-When homogenising, this gives rise to another element $\widetilde{f} \in S_\EE$.
-Direct computation shows that there is no need for disambiguation, since both expressions are equal. \end{remark}
+At the same time, $f$ can be identified with a section of the bundle $\pi^*\OO_X(D)$ on $\P(\EE)$, where $\pi: \P(\EE) \longrightarrow X$ is the natural projection.
+When homogenizing, this gives rise to another element $\widetilde{f} \in S_\EE$.
+Direct computation shows that there is no need for disambiguation since both expressions are equal. \end{remark}